Municipal Code: Residential Self Generation Rate for 2014

 C. Life Support Discount

 The Residential Life Support Discount shall be available to any residential customer who has completed an application provided by the City and is qualified.
-Click to learn more or to apply about the Residential Life Support Discount.
+Click to view application for Residential Life Support Discount.

 D. Low Income Senior and Disabled Discount